apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 ### K8s Native Session Mode

-StreamPark also offers robust support for the <span style={{"color": "red"}}> K8s Native-Session mode</span>, which lays a solid technical foundation for our subsequent offline FlinkSQL development or for segmenting certain resources.
+Apache StreamPark also offers robust support for the <span style={{"color": "red"}}> K8s Native-Session mode</span>, which lays a solid technical foundation for our subsequent offline FlinkSQL development or for segmenting certain resources.

 To use the Native-Session mode, one must first use the Flink command to create a Flink cluster that operates within K8s.
 For instance: